Tutorial: Signin Compose

 SharedPreferences storage

-Create a new Kotlin file called ChattKeyStore.kt and put the constants in it and declare the ChattKeyStore class with
+Create a new Kotlin file called ChattKeyStore.kt, add the following constants, and declare the ChattKeyStore class:

 private const val ID_FILE = "Chatter"